chartjes/blog/source/_posts/2012-02-26-simple-api-testing-with-behat.markdown

 	Given I call "/transactions/current"
 	Then I get a response
 	And the response is JSON
-	And the response contains more than one transaction And the first transaction contains a transaction ID And the first transaction contains two teams
+	And the response contains at least one transaction And the first transaction contains a transaction ID And the first transaction contains two teams
 	And the first transaction contains a description